BartekBanachowicz/cpu-cooler-simulator/calculations_module/README.md

         """Provides data for visualization."""
         # get values from the generator by using
         next(generator)
+        # you can also reset the generator with the send method
+        generator.send(True)
-    # You can also use calculation.import_data decorator for every other function
+    # calculation.import_data can be used for every other function
     # that needs access to global data.
     # Ensure that the data structure you are passing, doesn't get copied.
 ```